Treating Hookworms in Your Cat or Dog

 Prevention

-There’s two ways to prevent hookworms.
+There are two ways to prevent hookworms.
 First, good sanitation practices can keep contaminated soil away from your pet’s skin and mouth.
-Hookworm larvae lives in feces from another contaminated animal.
-If you keep your cat’s litter box clean, and keep your dog away from the spot where they eliminate, you can keep them safer from a hookworm prevention.
+Hookworm larvae live in feces from another contaminated animal.
+If you keep your cat’s litter box clean and keep your dog away from the spot where they eliminate, you can keep them safer from hookworm prevention.

 Treatment for Hookworms

 After proper diagnosis, there are medications your pet can take to kill adult worms currently living in the intestines.
-An appropriate medication will depend on your dog’s age, Drontal is often prescribed for young pets, whereas older pets might take Interceptor, Tri-Heart Plus chews or Iverhart Plus chewable tablets.
-Because treatment does not kill migrating larvae moving through the skin, you may have to keep your pet on medication after symptoms subside to ensure that the infection doesn’t resurface.
+Appropriate medication will depend on your dog’s age.
+Drontal is often prescribed for young pets, whereas older pets might take Interceptor, Tri-Heart Plus chews, or Iverhart Plus chewable tablets.
+Because the treatment does not kill migrating larvae moving through the skin, you may have to keep your pet on medication after symptoms subside to ensure that the infection doesn’t resurface.
 Your pet’s feces will have hookworm eggs and larvae if they’re already infected, so keeping them away from their own waste can help ensure successful treatment.

 Your veterinarian will then retest your pet's stool for eggs to make sure the treatment has worked or determine that more treatment is necessary.